marialoading/marialoading/README.md

 ### About Me:
  - 24, based in Wiesbaden
  - IT Trainee - some of my projects, tasks and progress in becoming a developer
+ - mostly using web-stack including frameworks like Vue
  - Let's connect: Instagram @maria.loading 😄
 <!--
 **Necira/Necira** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.